contentful/slash-developers/docs/tutorials/general/anatomy-cma-request.md

 }
 ~~~

-Then, we must publish the Entry:
+Then, we must publish the entry:

 #### URL